NeuroTechX/ntx_slack_archive/eegdata.md

  >No, what I mean it is 8 o'clock, and I want to be enrolled at 8h with 30s.
 Because no one will be waiting a lot to have access to a system.

+11/21/2017 5:01 PM

+ **r** :

+ >Ideally in biometrics, the enrollment and authentication have to be very fast.
+Because it is better for the user.
+For example no one waits 30 seconds to have access to their laptop after typing the password or using the fingerprint.